hashgraph-online/hcs-improvement-proposals/hcs-5.md

 #### Registry fields

+The sum of all fields should not exceed 1024KB, or the registration will be invalid.

 | Field  | Description                                                | Example Value |
 |--------|------------------------------------------------------------|---------------|
 | `p`    | The protocol used by the registry.
 Should always be `hcs-5` unless superseded.       | `hcs-5`